 But there is more to vintage equalisers than the circuit path and components used.
 Some vintage equalisers have specific filter curves that distinguish them over other models.

 The interesting thing about the Trident A Range console is that they only ever built 13 of these amazing studio consoles.
 The A-Range was originally designed in the early ’70s for Trident Studios in London by Malcolm Toft and Barry Porter.
 However, the rarity of the console only added to its legendary status and one component of the console that gave it its unique colour was the equaliser.
 Nowadays, we tend to work ITB and it was a blessing for us producers when Softube decided to create a software version of this classic equaliser.

 The Softube A-Range EQ features four fixed frequency bands of equalization plus high and low pass filters.
 It comes with a saturation feature that allows the user to overdrive the signal to achieve pleasing distortion.
 The A-Range console was actually designed to have very little distortion, but it was nevertheless possible to crank up the input volume and equalization bands to make it distort.
 Softube decided to give us a dedicated saturation feature.

-In the video I explain how a vintage equaliser works and how best to use it on a bass guitar recording.
+In the Using EQ to add presence to an Electric Bass video, I explain how a vintage equaliser works and how best to use it on a bass guitar recording.
 I explain the differences between vintage and digital filter curves.
 I show you how to customise the equaliser’s GUI to only display the information you want.
 I show you how to use the legendary Trident A Range EQ to add presence and warmth to a bass guitar recording.